Affiliate links on Android Authority may earn us a commission. Learn more.

 There are more smart home security brands than you can shake a stick at right now.
 While the market may be saturated, it’s with good reason — you have to keep your house safe.
-Cameras and a video doorbell are only part of the equation though.
+Cameras and a video doorbell are only part of the equation, though.
 If you’re looking to really round out your security options, a good lock is the next step to take.
 Here are our picks for the best smart door locks you can buy.

 Best smart door locks:

 Editor’s note: We’ll be sure to update our list of the best smart door locks as we test new options.